Vedant2812/Vedant_University_Planner/admin/specs/ADR/111323-Frontend-Backend-technologies.md

 To finalize the technologies to be used for the frontend and the backend of our CRUD app

 ## Context
-We need to finalize the technolgies in which the frontend and the backend would be coded for our app Powell Puff
+We need to finalize the technolgies in which the frontend and the backend would be coded for our app

 ### Frontend
 - HTML and CSS